 Hi there.
 I’m Jiarui Y. Li, a PhD student in the Electrical Engineering and Computer Science Department at the University of Michigan, Ann Arbor, supervised by Prof. Morley Mao.
+I also work closely with Prof. Qingzhao Zhang.
 My research focuses on the security and robustness of AI-driven systems, with an emphasis on cyber-physical settings.
 In particular, I study how vulnerabilities in learning-based components can manifest in real-world autonomous systems, and develop principled approaches to analyze and mitigate such risks.

 I hold an MSc degree in Artificial Intelligence Engineering - Information Security from the Information Networking Institute at Carnegie Mellon University, where I specialized in secure distributed machine learning.
 I worked closely with Prof. Carlee Joe-Wong and Prof. Gauri Joshi.